integreat-io/integreat/README.md

 mutation is run before the endpoint mutation for data coming from a service, and in the oposite order when going to a service.

-A nice, but sometimes complicated, thing about mutations, is that they are run in both directions.
+A nice - but sometimes complicated - thing about mutations, is that they are run in both directions.
 They are by default defined for mutating data coming _from_ a service, and will be run in reverse for data going _to_ a service.
 In some cases this reversing of the pipeline will work as expected without modifications